phamphamh/donate.fun/README.md

 # Donate.fun - Blockchain-Powered Transparent Donations

-*Build in 36 hours for the BSA Privacy x Verifiability Hackathon 2025*
+*Built in 36 hours for the BSA Privacy x Verifiability Hackathon 2025*

 ## Reimagining Charitable Giving with Blockchain